7P/Pons–Winnecke

-7P/Pons–Winnecke (also known as Comet Pons–Winnecke) is a periodic Jupiter-family comet with a six-year orbit around the Sun.
+7P/Pons–Winnecke (also known as Comet Pons–Winnecke) is a Jupiter-family comet roughly 5 km in diameter that takes six-years to orbit the Sun.
+The next perihelion passage is 25 August 2027 when the comet will have a solar elongation of 63 degrees.

 Observational history

+An illustration of Pons–Winnecke approaching the Earth in 1921.

 Jean Louis Pons (Marseille) originally discovered the comet on 12 June 1819, it was later rediscovered by Friedrich Winnecke (Bonn) on 9 March 1858.
-It is the parent body of the June Bootids of late June.

-An illustration of Pons–Winnecke approaching the Earth in 1921.

 Early calculations for the 1921 apparition suggested that the orbit of the comet might collide with Earth in June, but observations on 10 April ruled out an impact.
 It made a very close approach to Earth in June 1927.

-The outward migration of perihelion created impressive meteor showers in 1916, 1921 and 1927.
+During its 2021 apparition, eight outbursts were recorded, most of which are ten times greater than observed from other comets like 49P/Arend–Rigaux.

 Orbit

-7P currently has an orbital period of 6.3 years.
-It currently has a perihelion of 1.2 AU (outside the orbit of Earth) and an aphelion of 5.6 AU (past the orbit of Jupiter).
+7P currently has an orbital period of 6.2 years.
+It currently has a perihelion of 1.1 AU (outside the orbit of Earth) and an aphelion of 5.6 AU (past the orbit of Jupiter).
 It passed within 0.04 AU of Earth in June 1927, and 0.1 AU in 1939; but it will not come as close in the 21st century.
 A close approach to Jupiter in July 2037 will drop perihelion to 0.982 AU, and by 2062 perihelion will be further reduced to 0.85 AU.